<> <> <> <>

 Medication

-Those receiving chemotherapy treatment will also commonly experience hair loss, which includes their eyebrows and hair across the body.
+Those receiving chemotherapy treatment will commonly experience hair loss, which includes their eyebrows and hair across the body.

 Stress